hashicorp/terraform-provider-azurerm/website/docs/r/redis_enterprise_cluster.html.markdown

 * `version` - Version of redis the cluster supports, e.g. '6'.

--> **NOTE:** The `hostname` and `version` fields currently are not yet being returned from the service API, please see https://github.com/Azure/azure-sdk-for-go/issues/14420 for more information.
+-> **NOTE:** The `version` field currently is not yet being returned from the service API, please see https://github.com/Azure/azure-sdk-for-go/issues/14420 for more information.

 ## Timeouts